BFA TOURNAMENT RULES 2024

 All runners must attempt to avoid contact with a fielder on ALL Plays.
 Failure to do so will result in the player being called out and could result in an ejection from the game.
 The umpire has final say as to whether the runner made sufficient effort to avoid a collision.
 When in doubt players should SLIDE.

 Headfirst slides into all bases/home are allowed ONLY in 14U-18U divisions.
+However, you may dive back to a base headfirst.
+Penalty for a headfirst slide: the runner will be called out.

 Substitutions/Extra Hitter

 Teams can bat 9, 10(EH) or bat entire lineup.
 If teams bat the entire lineup, there is free substitution.
 The Extra Hitter can play anywhere on the field.
+You may remove your EH(s) for the duration of the game at any time prior to their at-bat, without penalty.
+You must notify the plate umpire prior to removal.
+Extra Hitters must be announced prior to the start of the game; no mid-game entry is permitted.

 Players re-entering the game must go back in the same spot in the batting order that they left.
 Subs cannot re-enter game.